-Head Men's Golf Coach
+Head Men's Basketball Coach

-He graduated with a bachelor's degree in psychology from the University of Chicago in 1998 and added a master's degree in sports administration from the United States Sports Academy in 2008.
-During his final two seasons at Chicago, Loyd played on squads that combined for a 48-8 record and made two trips to the NCAA Division III Sweet Sixteen.
-He was inducted into the Athletic Hall of Fame at the University of Chicago in 2010 after completing his career as the school's all-time leader in assists and steals.
+Loyd graduated with a bachelor's degree in psychology from the University of Chicago in 1998 and added a master's degree in sports administration from the United States Sports Academy in 2008.
+During his final two seasons at Chicago, Loyd played on men’s basketball teams that combined for a 48-8 record and made two trips to the NCAA Division III Sweet Sixteen.
+He was inducted into Chicago’s Athletic Hall of Fame in 2010 after completing his career as the school's all-time leader in assists and steals.

 Loyd and his wife Kristen, who works in the Rose-Hulman student life office, reside in Terre Haute.
 They have two children, Mia (8) and Mason (5), and are expecting their third child in October.